microsoft/playwright/docs/src/intro-js.md

 - Node.js 18+
 - Windows 10+, Windows Server 2016+ or Windows Subsystem for Linux (WSL).
-- macOS 13 Ventura, or macOS 14 Sonoma.
+- macOS 13 Ventura, or later.
 - Debian 12, Ubuntu 22.04, Ubuntu 24.04, on x86-64 and arm64 architecture.

 ## What's next